 Pros: You trust the person using your phone/camera, they probably already know how to use it, convenience.
 Cons: you can’t get everyone in the photo, your traveling partner might get annoyed (my husband is super supportive… of ME behind the camera).

 Option two: Ask a stranger.
 Even though it remains my least favorite option, we’ve had some nice photos taken by strangers.
 Look for someone carrying a camera.
 Even if you are using your phone, someone carrying a camera probably has more experience composing a good photo.
 They’re also pretty unlikely to run off with your camera since they already have one around their necks.
-Other people unlikely to run off with your phone are parents traveling with children, it’s not like they’re going to leave their kids behind for a $500 phone.
-Maybe it’s just me, but I always feel super awkward asking someone to take our photo.
-Sometimes I offer to take a couples/families photo first before asking them to take ours.
-Ask them to take 3 or 4 photos for greater odds of getting a keeper.
-Explain how to use your camera, where to stand (you’ll need to frame the shot yourself first) and ask them to get low and angle the camera up slightly.
+Other people unlikely to run off with your camera are parents traveling with children, it’s not like they’re going to leave their kids behind to steal a camera.
+But please, only ask parents whose young children are chilled out (preferably sleeping) and secured in a stroller.
+I absolutely hate when I am holding the hands of two toddlers and someone asks me to take their photos.

 Some cameras have Bluetooth compatibility and corresponding apps.
 That means you can use your phone as a live view remote.
-Perfect for making sure your not blocking the scenery.
+Perfect for making sure you’re not blocking the scenery.
 It’s pretty awesome and gives you the most control over the shot but does have drawbacks which is why I always travel with my handy remote.

 Timers are nice because there isn’t a range, you have both hands free, you can stand anywhere and can go places where you can’t take a remote – like into a pool or ocean.
-It’s nice to be able to to just set it and forget it it and play around with your kids, you can get great photos with authentic interactions.
+It’s nice to be able to just set it and forget it and play around with your kids, you can get great photos with authentic interactions.
 With timers though, sometimes I don’t get a single good shot – often because my kids try to steal the camera.
 Case in point:

 If you are new to using timers or remotes, there might be a learning curve.
 I suggest buying the remote a week or so before your trip and practicing at home.
 A convenient place is in a bedroom, most people have a dresser across from the bed so you can set your camera on that while you read stories or jump on the bed with your kids.
 After you have that mastered head outside to learn about camera placement, tripod setup, remote range, etc.